NVIDIA/deepops/examples/k8s-dask-rapids/README.md

 Running a benchmark with RAPIDS and Dask on Jupyter and Kubernetes
 ==================================================================

-(add RAPIDS/Dask intro text)
+[RAPIDS](https://rapids.ai/) provides a suite of open source software libraries for doing data science on GPUs.
+It's often used in conjunction with [Dask](https://dask.org/), a Python framework for running parallel computing jobs.
+Both these tools are commonly used to run data science and analytics jobs across large clusters of machines.

-In this example, I'll walk through running a simple RAPIDS-based benchmark, using Dask for parallelism, running in a Jupyter notebook on a Kubernetes cluster.
+In this example, I'll walk through running a simple parallel sum benchmark in a  [Jupyter](https://jupyter.org/) notebook, using RAPIDS for working with the GPU and Dask to manage parallelism.
+I'll build a custom Docker container that includes the libraries we need, as well as other useful tools.
+I'll then deploy this container to a DeepOps cluster using [Kubernetes](https://kubernetes.io/), and show how to run the benchmark and experiment further.

 The steps outlined below were tested using a virtual DeepOps cluster that included one dedicated management node, as well as two compute nodes that were each allocated 8 CPU cores, 16 GB memory, and a single NVIDIA Tesla P4 GPU.
 Any cluster hardware should work to duplicate this example, provided that each compute node you use for the benchmark includes at least one CUDA-capable GPU.